EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/09-Setting-Up-Env-files.md

 By default, we recommend **not** setting the environment variable below for Arize Phoenix.
 In this case, traces will be stored locally inside the container using a Docker volume, and will persist as long as the Docker volume exists.
 However, if the volume is removed, traces will be lost.

-!!! note "If you want to persist traces to an external database, follow the steps below to configure the connection."
+!!! info "If you want to persist traces to an external database, follow the steps below to configure the connection."

     1. In the `arize-phoenix` directory, create a file named `.env` if it does not already exist.
     2. Copy the Arize-related variables from the root `.env` file.
 Typical variables include: